 Fall: September – December

 Two interns will be placed per cycle.
 Candidates may apply to both periods.

-Application deadline for both cycles: December 11, 2017
+Application deadline for both periods: December 10, 2018

 Each intern will receive funding of USD 3,500 at the beginning of the internship.
 In case the complete period is not fulfilled, the abovementioned amount shall be proportionally refunded.